onurozdem/udacity_data_engineer_capstone_project/README.md

     - ***You can find related documents under `bonus/` folder.
 There are only a few sample queries yet.
 PySpark and advance queries will be added in the future.
 Be tuned.***
     - After you load data your DWH stage, you can create queries for dashboards or reports.
     - You can process data and work on analytic jobs with Spark.
 For this, you can perform this job on your own servers or using AWS EMR.

+## Answers to Some Approaches Questions
+- **When the data was increased by 100x, do you store the data in the same way?
+If your project is heavy on reading over writing, how do you store the data in a way to meet this requirement?
+What if the requirement is heavy on writing instead?**
+    - The current schema structure is very primitive.
+If the incoming data size increases, storage space is increased first.
+Secondly, pre-storage environment S3  can be replaced with a document-based database like Mongo DB.
+In a scenario where reading operations are intense, Redshift technology can be used again.
+In order to increase reading performance, the distrubution key  structure can be apply to tables by preserving the star schema structure.
+If the number of writes increases, the number of nodes can be increased to increase parallelism.
+In addition to these operations, server resources can be increased for avoid memory issues in each node.

+- **How do you run this pipeline on a daily basis by 7 am every day.
+What if the dag fails, how do you update the dashboard?
+Will the dashboard still work?
+Or will you populate the dashboard by using last day?**
+    - In order to run at a certain time every day, "0 7 * * *" is given as an example of the schedule_interval parameter in DAG settings.
+Scheduling can be done with Crontab statements.
+If the DAGs get an error, it can be retried by editing the retries parameter in the DAG settings.
+If it fails in retries, it can be trigger manually to make it work.

+- **How do you make your database could be accessed by 100+ people?
+Can you come up with a more cost-effective approach?
+Does your project need to support 100+ connection at the same time?**
+    - A structure can be built microservice infrastructure to meet the demands of all users at the same time.
+Each microservice can fetch data from database cluster parallelly.